Giglio Society of East Harlem Mission Statement

 United States, preserving the Italian American traditions, culture, history and heritage;

 and strengthening the older and current community.
-East Harlem is one of the most undeserved and poorest
+East Harlem is one of the most underserved and poorest

 communities in New York City, by supporting, both morally and fiscally via the Catholic Church and our